 - You do not even have to stand!
 If standing is not appropriate for you, I will provide a seat for the paddle board so you can paddle sitting down or you can bring your own small water craft like a kayak.

 How do I sign up?
-Contact CarmenLeah at email@example.com to apply.
+Contact CarmenLeah at [email protected] to apply.
 Please let me know a little about yourself and why you are interested in this type of therapy.
 I am happy to schedule a brief call with you to answer any questions you may have, though I am able to reply faster to email inquiries.
-Participants sign up for a series of 8 sessions on either Wednesdays or Saturdays from June to August 2018.
-There will be some evening hours available on Wednesdays.
-You must be able to commit to at least 7 of the 8 sessions to apply.
+In order to apply you must be able to commit to at least 8 of the 10 summer sessions to apply.

 CarmenLeah is a Boston-born Puerto Rican queer ocean devotee and water sports enthusiast.
 Professionally, she is trained as a clinical social worker, public health professional, trauma-informed yoga teacher, Theatre of the Oppressed Facilitator and life coach.
-In addition, she is completing certification as an American Red Cross Life Guard and is currently participating in an herbalism apprenticeship that centers the teachings of BIPOC with Seed, Root & Bloom.
-For more information about CarmenLeah visit: http://freedomlaborlove.com/about/
+In addition, she was certified as an American Red Cross Life Guard in 2018 and completed an herbalism apprenticeship that centers the teachings of BIPOC with Seed, Root & Bloom.
+For more information about CarmenLeah visit: https://freedomlaborlove.com/about/

 Nichols, W.J.
 (2014).
 Blue Mind: The surprising science that shows how being near, in, on or under the water can make you happier, healthier, more connected and better at what you do.
 Boston: Back Bay Books.